yuanqing/create-figma-plugin/docs/figma-plugin-basics.md

 Within this UI context:

-1. Our JavaScript code cannot access the Figma plugin API; there is *no* `figma` global.
+1. Our JavaScript code cannot access the Figma plugin API; there is *no* `figma` global object.
 2. Our JavaScript code can access the full browser JavaScript API.
 This includes both the DOM and `Fetch`.
-Note that the DOM would be DOM of the `<iframe>`, *not* the Figma editor.
+Note that the DOM here would be DOM of the `<iframe>`, *not* the Figma editor.
 3. We can have any arbitrary HTML, CSS, and JavaScript in the `<iframe>`.

 ### Three common use cases